graphsignal/graphsignal-python/README.md

 [![Status](https://img.shields.io/uptimerobot/status/m787882560-d6b932eb0068e8e4ade7f40c?label=SaaS%20status)](https://stats.uptimerobot.com/gMBNpCqqqJ)

-Graphsignal is an AI observability platform.
-It helps ML engineers and MLOps teams make AI applications run faster and reliably by monitoring and analyzing performance, resources, data and errors.
-Graphsignal's capabilities enable full visibility into AI applications for any model, data and deployment.
+Graphsignal is an observability platform for AI applications that use LLMs or other models.
+It helps engineers make AI applications faster, reliable and more efficient by monitoring and analyzing performance, resources, data, errors and costs.

 * Monitor and analyze inference latency, throughput and resource utilization.
 * Track GPU utilization in the context of inference.
 * Get notified about errors and anomalies with full machine learning context.
 * Monitor data to detect data issues and silent failures.
+* Analyze model API costs for deployments, models and any custom tags.

 [![Dashboards](https://graphsignal.com/external/screencast-dashboards.gif)](https://graphsignal.com/)